 Yes it is.
 Partly because no-one in a position to do anything about understood there might be millions about to rock up, and never put systems in place, and any attempt to put controls in place was shouted down by the left and the EU.
 Any discussion of this is often shouted down today.
 Why people are so desperate for immigrants I don't know.
 Yes I do - because they blindly adhere to a certain ideology.

-I think it would be a pretty stupid idea to stop collecting taxes or paying benefits because we are bad at policing the system and I think it is equally stupid to vote to leave the EU due to concerns over our inept policing of FoM.
+Quote DaveOI think it would be a pretty stupid idea to stop collecting taxes or paying benefits because we are bad at policing the system and I think it is equally stupid to vote to leave the EU due to concerns over our inept policing of FoM.
 It's a drastic over-reaction.
 Before that moron Cameron raised the prospect of a vote the EU was so far down the list of concerns for most voters except the UKIP fanatics it was off the bottom of the page.
-And the kippers only got on a roll when Cameron gave 'em the ammunition by his equally stupid attempt at another renegotiation.
+And the kippers only got on a roll when Cameron gave 'em the ammunition by his equally stupid attempt at another renegotiation. '"

 FoM is far from the only reason to leave.
 But while we're on the subject, FoM is a feckin moronic idea up there with signing Ryan Bailey, and should NEVER have been agreed.
 Oh it's a nice fluffy concept but it's causing massive issues for the countries of origin and destination - and the blinkered EU will never admit it.
 Paint some big red arrows over a map of Europe pointing from the East and several Med nations towards the UK, France, Scandinavia and the Germanic areas and you get a basic idea of all FoM has achieved.
 Immense pressure in some areas and a massive loss of working-age population from others.
 Stupid beyond belief.